 Barrels are up and construction has begun!
 At the same time the Cross City Trail project construction is occurring, the NCDOT realignment project known as R-5707 will also be underway within Creedmoor’s city limits.
 This project is managed by the NCDOT Division 5 and will realign NC-56 (West Lake Road and West Wilton Avenue) at US-15 (North Durham Avenue) and NC-50.
 The existing traffic control signal will be relocated northward to the new intersection and additional sidewalks will also be included as part of the improvements.

 With both projects occurring simultaneously, residents will definitely experience disruptions to traffic flow and other inconveniences.
 Contractors will strive to minimize disruptions and ask for your cooperation and patience as they work to complete these great projects for our community.

 Special effort will be made to keep residents informed of progress, potential detours, and other important information.

 Creedmoor’s pedestrian/bicycle/greenway system is dubbed the Cross City Trail.
-When completed, the system will provide over 4 miles of pedestrian and bicycle trails throughout the city.
-The final three phases of the project were recently advertised for bids.
-More information can be viewed here.
+When completed, the system will provide over four miles of pedestrian and bicycle trails throughout the city.
+The final three phases of the project will begin construction in April, 2019.

 The first phase of the project is already on the ground, beginning at the intersection of Main Street/NC-56 and ending at the Food Lion shopping center and Creedmoor Business Park.
-Subsequent phases will link the downtown business district to residential neighborhoods in the east (Highland Vista, Mt Energy Acres, Dutchville Downs, Golden Pond, Southerbys, Paddington, and future Amberleaf subdivision currently in site development); in the west to Lake Rogers Park and residential areas along West Lake Road; and finally, residential and commercial areas along US-15 from Hillsboro Street to Lake Road.
+Subsequent phases will link the downtown business district to residential neighborhoods in the east (Highland Vista, Mt Energy Acres, Dutchville Downs, Golden Pond, Southerbys, Paddington, and Amberleaf); in the west to Lake Rogers Park and residential areas along West Lake Road; and finally, residential and commercial areas along US-15 from Hillsboro Street to Lake Road.

 Community Development Office